 Lewis Mumford, whose life spanned the twentieth century, was a renowned writer, philosopher and urban planner.

-On the fourth page of his essay appears this sentence:
+On the third page of his essay appears this sentence:

-To read the entire nine-page essay, click on this link.
+To read the entire nine-page essay (which we highly encourage), click on this link.